SuperMuel/multicat/README.md

 # MultiCat CLI Tool

 The MultiCat CLI tool is a command-line utility designed to concatenate and display the contents of text files within a specified directory and its subdirectories.
 It also offers an option to copy the concatenated output to the clipboard, making it easier to paste into other applications.
-This tool is particularly useful for developers, writers, and anyone who needs to quickly aggregate text data from multiple files.
+Particularly helpful when you need to provide context from multiple files in a chatbot conversation.

 ## Features